Is the ocarina a good instrument for young children?

 Exposure to instruments is a good first step, and generally playing around with one will allow a child to learn how it works, but this is not enough.
 Personally, I never grasped music as a child largely because I lacked this guidance, even though I was surrounded by instruments.

-I think that music is best taught to children by broking it down into skills that later come together:
+I think that music is best taught to children by breaking it down into skills that later come together:

 - Introducing some simple rhythms by clapping, or making it into a game of touching different body parts to a beat.